-By resolution adopted by the management of Cross River Bank, currently located at 885 Teaneck Road, Teaneck, NJ, 07666, the undersigned, Cross River Bank on behalf of itself and its subsidiaries (“Investing Partner” or “Bank”), of this General Iska Agreement (“General Iska Agreement”), hereby acknowledges and agrees on behalf of its Jewish shareholders, that any transaction or agreement in which the Investing Partner engages in (including but not limited to, transactions with individuals or companies that lend funds to the Bank or its agents, or individual or companies that borrow funds from the Bank or its agents, in all forms of credit or deposits, including any obligations, guarantees, mortgages, savings, issuance of shares, any types of stock transactions, any activity or fees arising from any brokerage or escrow transactions) that may in any way violate any law of Ribbis, those funds advanced shall be in the hands of the recipient or obligor ("Recipient") as an Iska as enacted by Chazal ("Iska"), subject to the conditions listed herein.
-This shall apply even if Bank documents refer to these transactions as loans or interest or compounded interest.
+By resolution adopted by the management of Cross River Bank, currently located at 885 Teaneck Road, Teaneck, NJ, 07666, the undersigned, Cross River Bank on behalf of itself and its subsidiaries (“Investing Partner” or “Bank”), of this General Iska Agreement (“General Iska Agreement”), hereby acknowledges and agrees on behalf of its Jewish shareholders, that any transaction or agreement in which the Investing Partner engages in (including but not limited to, transactions with individuals or companies that lend funds to the Bank or its agents, or individual or companies that borrow funds from the Bank or its agents, in all forms of credit or deposits, including any obligations, guarantees, mortgages, savings, issuance of shares, any types of stock transactions, any activity or fees arising from any brokerage or escrow transactions) that would violate the Jewish laws of usury, (hereinafter, “Ribbis”), shall be deemed as an “Iska” partnership, subject to the following terms.
+Capitalized terms used but otherwise not defined herein shall have the meaning ascribed in accordance with Jewish law.

-In the event any Iska is sold/assigned to a party not subject to the Laws of Ribbis, the remainingbalance of the Iska shall be due immediately.
-However, Recipient may retain the funds provided he obligates himself to the assignee pursuant to all of the terms specified in the loan agreements executed between the Recipient and Investor.
-All this was decided by the management of the bank with an absolute decision which is binding as per the powers and authority of the management on behalf of the shareholders.
+The foregoing was decided by the management of the Bank with an absolute decision which is binding as per the powers and authority of the management on behalf of the shareholders.
 This resolution and obligation is binding like any other bylaw of the Bank.
-No manager or teller, present or future, shall be authorized to lend or borrow, to obligate (the Bank), or to accept an obligation, in a manner that violates or may violate Ribbis or Avak Ribbis.
-The management of the Bank hereby affirms that this document is legally binding.
+No manager or teller, present or future, shall be authorized to lend or borrow, to obligate the Bank, or to accept an obligation, in a manner that violates or may violate Ribbis or Avak Ribbis.
+The management of the Bank hereby affirms that this General Iska Agreement is legally binding.
 The management of the Bank hereby authorizes anyone executing documents on behalf of the Bank to execute and incorporate a specific Iska based on this contract, upon the request of a client.

-It is specifically agreed that even if, for any reason, the Recipient or Investor is unaware of this Heter Iska, or is ignorant of the entire concept of a Heter Iska, the transaction shall be an Iska as defined by this contract.
+It is specifically agreed that even if, for any reason, the Managing Partner or the Bank is unaware of this Heter Iska, or is ignorant of the entire concept of a Heter Iska, the transaction shall be an Iska as defined by this contract.
 This is because in accordance with the above resolution, the Bank will not engage in any monetary transactions that are not consistent with Torah and the Rabbinic enactments, and anyone dealing with the Bank does business according to its rules, which requires transactions to be in accordance with this Heter Iska.

 From the day this document is executed by the Bank, all transactions shall be exclusively according to the terms of this General Iska Agreement.
 This General Iska Agreement has beenexecuted in aneffectivemanner and with a proper Kinyan in a manner consistent affecting a halachic legal transfer and is not an “Asmachta.”